PokemonGoMap/RocketMap/docs/advanced-install/docker.md

     -st 5
 ```

-If you would like to see what the server's output (console logs) you can run
+If you would like to see what are the server's outputs (console logs), you can run:

 ```
 docker logs -f pogomap